Beastie Boys: 1984–1987: Def Jam years and Licensed to Ill

-The band recorded Licensed to Ill in 1986 and released it on November 15, 1986.
-The album was favorably reviewed by Rolling Stone magazine.
+The Beastie Boys worked on their debut album with Simmons and Rubin, the latter of whom suggested the tentative title Don't Be A Faggot.
+As it contained a homophobic slur, it was met with pushback from Capitol Records and renamed to Licensed to Ill and released on November 15, 1986.
+It was favorably reviewed by Rolling Stone.
 Licensed to Ill became one of the best-selling rap albums of the 1980s and the first rap album to go number 1 on the Billboard 200 chart, where it stayed for five weeks.
 It also reached number 2 on the Top R&B album chart.
-It was Def Jam's fastest selling debut record to date and sold over nine-million copies.
+It was Def Jam's fastest selling debut record to date and sold over nine million copies.
 The fourth single, "(You Gotta) Fight for Your Right (To Party!)", reached number 7 on the US Billboard Hot 100.
 Although the group has sold over 26-million records in the US, this is their only single to peak in the US top ten or top twenty.
 The accompanying video (directed by Ric Menello and Adam Dubin) became an MTV staple.
 Another song from the album, "No Sleep till Brooklyn", peaked at number 14 on the UK Singles Chart.

-The band took the Licensed to Ill tour around the world the following year.
+The Beastie Boys toured the world the following year.
 The tour was troubled by lawsuits and arrests, with the band accused of provoking the crowd.
-This culminated in a notorious gig at the Royal Court Theatre, Liverpool, England, on May 30, 1987, that erupted into a riot approximately 10 minutes after the group hit the stage and the arrest of Adam Horovitz by Merseyside Police.
-He was charged with assault causing grievous bodily harm.
+The group received overwhelmingly negative press in the United Kingdom tabloids and a session of the British Parliament was held to determine whether the Beastie Boys should be allowed to perform in the country.
+This culminated in a notorious gig at the Royal Court Theatre, Liverpool, England, on May 30, 1987, that erupted into a riot approximately 10 minutes after the group hit the stage.
+Horovitz was arrested by Merseyside Police and charged with assault causing grievous bodily harm.

 1988–1989: Move to Capitol Records and Paul's Boutique

 In 1988, the Beastie Boys appeared in Tougher Than Leather, a film directed by Rubin as a star vehicle for Run-D.M.C. and Def Jam Recordings.
 After Def Jam stopped paying them for work they had already done and were owed money for, the Beastie Boys left Def Jam and signed with Capitol Records.

 The second Beastie Boys album, Paul's Boutique, was released on July 25, 1989.
-Produced by the Dust Brothers, it blends eclectic samples and has been described as an early work of experimental hip hop.
+Produced by the Dust Brothers, it blends eclectic samples and has been described as an early work of experimental hip-hop.
 It failed to match the sales of Licensed to Ill, reaching number 14 on the US album charts,' but later attracted acclaim; Rolling Stone ranked it number 156 on its list of the 500 Greatest Albums of All Time.
 It also made it onto the Apple Music 100 Best Albums list at number 48.